Skip to content

 What High A1C Means for Life Insurance

-Life insurance companies use A1C readings as a long-term indicator of blood sugar control.
-A normal A1C is below 5.7%, prediabetes is generally 5.7%–6.4%, and diabetes begins at 6.5% and above.
-But here’s the important part: life insurance underwriting doesn’t end at the number.
-Companies evaluate stability, treatment, medications, lifestyle, build, and complications before offering a rate.
+Life insurance companies use A1C readings as a long-term indicator of blood sugar control because it reflects average glucose levels over roughly the past few months.
+A normal A1C is commonly under 5.7%, prediabetes is often 5.7%–6.4%, and diabetes begins at 6.5% and above.
+But the most important detail is this: underwriting doesn’t end at the number.
+Carriers evaluate the context around the A1C—stability, the direction of the trend, current treatment, lifestyle, build, and whether there are any diabetes-related complications.

 Best Types of Life Insurance for High A1C